Measuring inflation – the Harmonised Index of Consumer Prices (HICP)

 HICP data are published every month by Eurostat, the statistical office of the European Union.

-At the end of each month a euro area flash estimate for the headline inflation is released for that month.
+At the end of each month, a euro area flash estimate for headline inflation is released for that month.
 This is accompanied by flash estimates for the main components of the euro area HICP: energy, food (including alcohol and tobacco), non-energy industrial goods and services.
-Since April 2013 flash estimates for the special aggregates ‘all items excluding energy’ and ‘all items excluding energy and food’ are provided as well.
+Flash estimates for the special aggregates “all items excluding energy” and “all items excluding energy and food” are provided as well.
+The data are available for the euro area as a whole as well as for its Member States.
+The flash estimate is followed by a full release in the middle of the month, which comprises all country and euro area breakdowns and special indices.HICP release calendar

-HICPs are generally revisable.
-The HICP of the current month is provisional and may change when the following month’s data are published.
+HICPs are not normally revised.
+The HICP for the current month is final with its full release.
+Revisions are only made in the event of errors.
 Further revisions of the national HICPs have to be agreed with Eurostat.